vinaykadam007/Medical-insurance-claim-prediction-app/README.md

-# Machine Learning-Based Insurance Claim Prediction App
+# Medical Insurance Claim Prediction App

 This repository contains a Streamlit web application for predicting insurance claim amounts based on user input.
 The predictive model is trained using machine learning techniques.